pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Develop performance tracking systems that measure and optimize organic marketing ROI
 - Build marketing assets that compound value over time

-This is not a basic marketing guideâ€”it's a comprehensive system for building organic marketing assets that drive sustainable growth to $10M+ revenue.
+This is not a basic marketing guide—it's a comprehensive system for building organic marketing assets that drive sustainable growth to $10M+ revenue.
 Every strategy, every tactic, every system serves the purpose of building marketing assets that generate leads and revenue while reducing dependence on paid advertising.

 ---